stmorse/Lagrange/_posts/2017-06-26-Hawkes-python.md

 This post is about a stochastic process called the Hawkes process.
 I [offer some Python code](https://github.com/stmorse/hawkes) for generating synthetic sequences and doing parameter estimation, and also cover some theoretical preliminaries.

 I am using the Hawkes process in some [on-going research](https://stmorse.github.io/research) --- I found that it is popular enough to have a large, interdisciplinary literature, but specialized enough that the available software packages are few and far between.
 At the [end of this blog](#end), I link to several repos already out there for this family of models.
-In general they are high quality, production-level packages, but are in my opinion overkill for someone just getting started and needing some basic code to fiddle with.
+They are high quality, production-level packages, and miles beyond what I offer here, but are in my opinion overkill for someone just getting started and needing some basic code to fiddle with.

 I'm hoping to bridge this gap by offering both a beginner-friendly math exposition and an immediately useable, if relatively basic, code library in Python.